Your research, preserved and for the world to see.

 Submitting Your Thesis or Dissertation to Langsdale Library

 The University requires students to provide Langsdale Library with two copies of all master's theses and doctoral dissertations to be bound and maintained for student and faculty use.
 The copies must include a sign-off page with the original signatures of the student’s thesis or dissertation committee members to be considered an official copy.
 Library copies must be submitted on acid-free paper (sometimes labeled “dissertation or thesis paper”) for preservation purposes.
 For formatting guidelines, see the second page of the Thesis/Dissertation Binding Request Form.
 Langsdale Library provides for the cost of binding the two Langsdale copies.
 If students would like additional copies bound, the charge is $10 per copy.
 Langsdale accepts payment by cash or check, payable to “University of Baltimore.”
 Payments for additional copies must be submitted in advance.

-Students should deliver copies of their theses or dissertations to Langsdale Library, Room 202, Monday - Friday 8:30 a.m. - 5 p.m.
+Students should deliver copies of their theses or dissertations to Langsdale Library, Room 322, Monday - Friday 8:00 a.m. - 4:30 p.m.
 Please fill out the Thesis/Dissertation Binding Request Form, and bring it with you.
-Materials are sent to the bindery at the end of the semester.
+Materials are generally sent to the bindery once a year, in June or July.
 The binding process takes approximately four weeks.

 Doctoral candidates and some master’s students are required to submit an electronic copy of their thesis or dissertation to ProQuest/UMI Digital Dissertations in addition to submitting their print copies to Langsdale Library.
 This places the thesis or dissertation in a national, searchable database for other researchers to use and cite.
 Instructions for authors are here.
 Submit your completed thesis or dissertation here.

-For more information, you may contact Betty Landesman, Head of Technical Services during regular business hours.
+For more information, you may contact Betty Landesman, Head of Technical Services and Content Management, during regular business hours.